 Escapism often happens when we don’t want to deal with the depths of reality.
 This is a normal human desire, but overdoing it tends to create more problems because it can trigger shame, guilt, anxiety, and depression.

-Instead of numbing yourself, try to focus on being more present.
+Instead of numbing yourself, try to focus on coping strategies that allow you to be more present.
 Commit to implementing more mindfulness throughout your day.
 When the urge strikes to ‘numb out,’ consider alternative forms of self-care that will inspire you to feel more rejuvenated and healthy- rather than sluggish and disconnected.

 Choose How You Want to Honor the Losses

-There are many ways you can honor loss.
+There are many healthy ways you can honor loss.
 Some strategies include:

-• hosting get-togethers where loved ones can meet and share stories about their loved one.
+- hosting get-togethers where loved ones can meet and share stories about the individual.

 Practice More Self-Compassion